-1. Austin Zoo is a 501(c)(3) registered non-profit organization, and we rely on private donations, gate admissions, grants and sponsorships to continue to care for the animals we have, and to be able to take in new animals that need a safe home.
+1. Austin Zoo is a 501(c)(3) registered non-profit organization; we rely on private donations, gate admissions, grants and sponsorships to continue to care for the animals we have, and to be able to take in new animals that need a safe home.
 We do not receive any funding from the city or state.
-The mission of Austin Zoo and Animal Sanctuary is to assist animals in need through rescue, rehabilitation and education.
+The mission of Austin Zoo is to assist animals in need through rescue, rehabilitation and education.

-2. Our animals are housed in native Texas Hill Country enclosures created to fit in naturally on our grounds that allow the animals to enjoy real grass and landscaping as opposed to concrete exhibits.
+2. Our animals are housed in native Texas Hill Country enclosures created to fit in naturally on our grounds; they allow the animals to enjoy real grass and landscaping.

 3. The zoo trails are made of crushed granite gravel.
-It is best to wear closed toe, comfortable walking shoes.
+It is best to wear closed-toed, comfortable walking shoes.

 4. It takes about an hour and a half to walk through the grounds and view the animals.
-The optional train ride is about fifteen minutes long.
+The optional train ride is about 15 minutes long.

-5. Austin Zoo does not have water fountains as our well is not a commercial-grade well.
+5. Austin Zoo does not have water fountains as our well is not commercial-grade.
 You are welcome to bring your own beverages, as well as food.
 We also offer bottled Rainwater in our Gift Shop for purchase.

 6. Strollers are available for your use free of charge on a first come, first served basis.
 They are located on the Education Building porch.